Accenture/mercury/ROADMAP.md

 Upcoming language packs are Node.js and Go.

-To enable PolyGlot development, you can run the "language-support" service application as a "side-car" so that language packs can use a very thin pipe to connect to the platform-core and let the side-car to do all the heavy lifting.
+To enable PolyGlot development, you can run the "language-connector" service application as a "side-car" so that language packs can use a very thin pipe to connect to the platform-core and let the side-car to do the heavy lifting.

 Each language pack would provide the following functionality:
 - In-memory event stream for private functions
 - Registration of public and private functions
-- Persistent socket connection to the "language-support" sidecar
+- Persistent socket connection to the "language-connector" sidecar

 All the communication patterns (RPC, async, callback, pipeline, streaming and broadcast) are supported in language packs.